anverus/gradle-build-timer/README.md

 job | name of the project
 status | whether build is successful or not tasks | list of tasks passed as argument to build

+Additional custom labels can be added with buildCustomLabels

 * build_task_timing each executed task is pushed with following labels